 PCI certification is not currently relevant to Kentik's services because Kentik does not receive or store any PCI-restricted data from customer networks.

 - Is Kentik's service HIPAA compliant?

-- Do Kentik's customers have a right to audit and/or conduct vulnerability assessments or penetration testing?
+- Are customers allowed to audit and/or conduct vulnerability assessments or penetration testing?

 Kentik is open to coordinating any such activity, providing that it is scheduled in advance, poses no potential to disrupt normal operations, is conducted on a running up-to-date copy of Kentik's SaaS platform, and is conducted at the customer's expense.

 - What type of data security/segregation controls does Kentik provide?